tiendu/tiendu.github.io/src/content/blog/2026-04-09-podman-simple-vs-multistage.md

 - The application is small
 - Build and runtime requirements are nearly identical
 - There are no large build-only files
+- Faster and simpler builds matter more than the smallest possible image
 - The resulting image size is acceptable
 - The shorter Containerfile is easier for the team to maintain